-- D. Design and Materials.
-Fencing visible from a street shall be treated as an integral part of the architecture of the site, with materials, colors, and detailing that is compatible with the buildings. - 1.
-Limitation on Hazardous Fencing Materials.
-The use of barbed wire, razor wire, ultrabarrier, electrified, and other hazardous fencing is not permitted, with the following exceptions: - a.
-On the site of a permitted agricultural use if needed for livestock or ranch operations. - b.
-If such fencing is required by any law or regulation of the County, the State of California, the federal government, or other public agency.
+- Design and Materials.
+Fencing visible from a street shall be treated as an integral part of the architecture of the site, with materials, colors, and detailing that is compatible with the buildings. - Limitation on Hazardous Fencing Materials.
+The use of barbed wire, razor wire, ultrabarrier, electrified, and other hazardous fencing is not permitted, with the following exceptions: - On the site of a permitted agricultural use if needed for livestock or ranch operations. - If such fencing is required by any law or regulation of the County, the State of California, the federal government, or other public agency. - c.

-- c.
 Upon approval of the Zoning Administrator when a business has demonstrated it is necessary for the security of their business operation.
-Fencing shall be adequately screened from the street and any adjacent residential or mixed-use districts. - 2.
-Limitations on Concrete Block.
+Fencing shall be adequately screened from the street and any adjacent residential or mixed-use districts.

+- 2. Limitations on Concrete Block.
 Within the Valley Growth Boundary plain, concrete block is not permitted as a fencing material if visible from a public street.
 Plain concrete block may be permitted when finished with stucco and capped with a decorative cap.
-Split face and other types of architectural block do not need to be finished with stucco. - 3.
+Split face and other types of architectural block do not need to be finished with stucco. - 2-3.
+Limitations on Chain Link.
+Within the Valley Growth Boundary, chain link fencing is prohibited with the exception of Industrial zone districts.
+In Industrial zone districts-no chain link fences shall be visible from public-view unless screened by existing terrain or vegetation. - 3.4.
 Production Homes.
-Production houses shall be constructed with steel posts. - E. Visibility at Intersections.
-Notwithstanding any other provisions of this section, fences and walls shall comply with the visibility standards of Section 11.19.130, Visibility at Intersections and Driveways. - F. Design Review Required.
-In Nonresidential Districts within the Valley Growth Boundary, all new fencing along front and side yards which abut a public right of way shall be subject to the design review process as required by Chapter 11.56, Design Review if it was not evaluated as part of a previous Design Review Permit. - G. Waivers.
+Production houses shall be constructed with steel posts. - E.F.
+Visibility at Intersections.
+Notwithstanding any other provisions of this section, fences and walls shall comply with the visibility standards of Section 11.19.130, Visibility at Intersections and Driveways. - P. Design Review Required.
+In Nonresidential Districts within the Valley Growth Boundary, all new fencing along front and side yards which abut a public right of way shall be subject to the design review process as required by Chapter 11.56, Design Review if it was not evaluated as part of a previous Design Review Permit. - G. Building Permits.
+Fences over seven (7) feet in height shall require a Building Permit. - Maivers.
 The requirements of this section may be waived or modified through approval of a waiver or variance where the decision making authority finds the proposed fence design is consistent with the character of the neighborhood in which it is located.
+Waivers allow the maximum height of fences and freestanding walls, up to one foot over allowed height and for placement up to 20 percent of the required yard/setback requirement. - I. Non-Conforming Fences - Continuation and Maintenance.
+A non-conforming fence may be continued, and may be maintained, except as provided in Section 11.19.040.D. - Maintenance or Repair of Existing Nonconforming Fence.
+Maintenance or repair, including structural repairs, may be made to any non-conforming fence or portions thereof if the repairs do not result in a different condition of conformity, or if the repairs bring the fence into compliance with this Section. - Reconstruction of Damaged Nonconforming Fences.
+A property owner may reconstruct a non-conforming fence damaged by fire or other calamity if the reconstructed fence is in conformity with this Section. - G-4.
+Removal of Worn Nonconforming Fence.
+If because of normal wear and tear a nonconforming fence is no longer fully upright or is no longer serviceable, the property owner either shall remove it or shall replace it with a new fence in conformity with this chapter.